Ziao/phaser3-interim-containers/readme.md

 			container.rotation += 0.01;
 			container.scale += 0.01;

-			//You can also alter the children directly and everything will work out
+			// You can also alter the children directly and
+			// everything will work out.
-			//However, since their properties are overwritten as soon as you update the container, you'll have to
+			// However, since their properties are overwritten
+			// as soon as you update the container, you'll have
-			//alter the properties on the _containerProps object (which is automatically added for you by the container):
+			// to alter the properties on the _containerProps
+			// object (which is automatically added for you by the container):
-			//All of these values are relative to the container.
+			// All of these values are relative to the container.

 			sprite1._containerProps.rotation -= -0.1;
 			sprite1._containerProps.x = 100;